The Naked Brothers Band (TV series): Production

 Principal photography takes place at Kidzhouse Entertainment, the stage one division of Broadway Stages in Brooklyn, New York over the summer and early fall.
 That way, the boys are able to continue attending private school throughout most of the year.

 Being the showrunner—or leading executive producer, Polly Draper oversees the casting, manages the writers' room, edits scripts, and conveys storyline ideas for each episode.
-In addition to Draper serving as head writer, the other writers for the series have previously scripted other TV shows for Nickelodeon.
+In addition to Draper serving as head writer, the other writers for the series have previously scripted other television shows for Nickelodeon.
 They include Magda Liolis, Michael Rubiner and Bob Mittenthal, and Will McRobb and Chris Viscardi.
-McRobb and Viscardi only penned the script for the first season's two-part episode TV movie "Battle of the Bands".
+McRobb and Viscardi only penned the script for the first season's two-part episode television movie "Battle of the Bands".
 By the third season, Mittenthal emerged as a senior writer, earning the title of co-executive producer.

 Albie Hecht is the other executive producer; his production company Worldwide Biggies distributes the series, in association with Nickelodeon Television.
 Michael Wolff, a jazz musician often noted for leading the band on The Arsenio Hall Show, also serves as co-executive producer, with Tim Draper as consulting producer.
 Production facilities producers Ken H. Keller—also the cinematographer—and his wife, Caron Rudner, own the filming studio, Kidzhouse Entertainment, which is another distributor for the show.

 Polly Draper and Melanie Mayron, both known for co-starring in Thirtysomething, directed the first season.
 During the second season, Jonathan Judge was added as a third director.
 The last episode Mayron directed for that season, and thus for the series, featured her as an estranged fan on the radio, providing the voice over.
-By the third season, Draper and Judge directed every other TV movie, with Mark Salisbury directing the initial animated special, and Rosario Roveto, Jr. directing the concluding episode.
+By the third season, Draper and Judge directed every other television movie, with Mark Salisbury directing the initial animated special, and Rosario Roveto, Jr. directing the concluding episode.

 Draper managed to also keep an eye on her two boys.
 For example, the cast was filming an episode that featured the band recording a video; Nat, who did not want to make out in the scene due to his crush Rosalina watching, mistakenly smooches her.
 He then explains to his mother that he was confused as to what the instructions were.
 The scene being filmed was that of the first season's ninth episode "First Kiss (On the Lips, That is)", which was directed by Melanie Mayron.
 In another instance, during production for the fourth episode of the second season, as the boys play restlessly on a purple sofa, their mother (who was not directing the episode) admonishes them over the loudspeaker by saying, "Both of you, try to smile more."